sarwech/mealplanner/README.md

 ![alt tag](https://github.com/sashioni/mealplanner/blob/master/versions.png)

 # Coming soon:
-- small update to fix delete buttons and remove 'add' for an improved look

 - save your week and track new weeks, so you can see your meal history!
 - more bug fixes (clear field after submission)
 - ingredients counter
+- meals autofill and pull ingredients automatically